jinko-core/jinko/README.md

 # broccoli
-Broccoli is a small and safe interpreted language using the stir intermediate representation
+`broccoli` is a small and safe interpreted language using the stir intermediate representation

 # Requirements